Skip to main content

 Privileged runtime

-The server can contain Claude access, repositories, terminal sessions, project secrets, build output, and runtime logs.
+The VPS can contain Claude access, repositories, project secrets, terminal history, build output, and runtime logs.
 Harden it before production use.

 Troubleshooting